-- -- Skip to Main Content

 The Law Offices of Gerkin & Decker is experienced in a full range of estate planning services.
 From wills and trusts to navigating the complexities of the probate system, we have the knowledge, insight, and experience needed to help protect your assets and give you peace of mind.

-Ensure Distribution of Your Assets With a Legally Drafted WILL
+Ensure Distribution of Your Assets With a Legally Drafted Will

-A will is a legal declaration appointing a personal representative, often referred to as an executor, to manage your estate — per your instructions — upon your death.
-However, it is important to understand what a will can and cannot do, and what steps you can take to best protect your assets and your loved ones.
+A will is a legal declaration appointing a personal representative, often referred to as an executor, to manage your estate --- per your instructions --- upon your death.
+However, it is important to understand what a will can and cannot do and what steps you can take to best protect your assets and your loved ones.

 • A will does not avoid probate, an often expensive and lengthy process.